pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The --includeclassorigin, --includeclassqualifiers, and --propertylist
       options determine what parts of the class definition are tetrieved.

-      The --output option determines the output format for the display.
+      Results are formatted as defined by the output format global option.

     Options:
       -l, --localonly                 Show only local properties of the class.